Last Updated on

 What you see in this picture used to be the legendary Kwikfiets: a bicycle repair shop and small “museum” of Amsterdam branded bicycles right in front of Amsterdam Central Station.

-in June 2012 my trio of experimental music Fannullare has been selected to play at the prestigious Kernel Festival in Desio (Milan).
 Among the many artists present, one project in particular struck for its originality and for how cool it sounded us, it was the sound bicycles duo from Amsterdam Good Cop / Naughty Cop.

 Yes, you read that right, the guys play the bikes!